Current Patients:

 Your Next Steps

 Catching gum disease early makes treatment easier and more comfortable.
-If you have bleeding gums, bad breath that won’t go away, gum recession, or loose teeth, schedule a dental visit soon.
-With a careful exam, a personalized plan, and steady home care, periodontal therapy can calm infection, protect your bone and teeth, and help you enjoy a healthy smile for years to come.
-Call our office at 610-600-1559 to request your appointment.
+If you have bleeding gums, bad breath that won’t go away, gum recession, or loose teeth, schedule a dental visit with your dentist in Wayne, PA.
+With a careful exam, a personalized plan, and steady home care, periodontal therapy can calm infection, protect your bone and teeth, and help you enjoy a healthy smile.

-Remember: brush twice a day with a soft brush, clean between your teeth daily, and keep regular dental visits.
-Small daily habits, plus the right professional care, make a big difference to your gums and your health.
+Remember to brush twice a day with a soft brush, clean between your teeth daily, and keep regular dental visits.
+Small daily habits, plus the right professional care, make a difference to your gums and your health.